robehube/Spatial-heterogeneity-of-grassland-ecosystem-services/README.md

 We here provide the R-code for reproducing the model results in the manuscript "Spatial heterogeneity and the economic value of grassland ecosystem services".
 The code allows to: i) randomly distribute spatially explicit grassland use ii) calculate the biophysical estimates of ecosystem services iii) estimate the economic value of the grassland ecosystem services.

 We here use sample data for illustrative purpose.
 Full data is available here:

+Biophyisical data: DOI:10.3929/ethz-b-000386298

-Biophyisical data: DOI: 10.3929/ethz-b-000386298 Economic data: https://doi.org/10.1111/1477-9552.12361
+Economic data: https://doi.org/10.1111/1477-9552.12361